 - You can always find someone to answer questions you may have about your German homework.

-- You get to take an affordable, subsidized trip to a German-speaking city during spring break.
+- You can be eligible for an affordable, subsidized trip to a German-speaking city.

 - You have mini-courses together that are fun.